-If you're looking for something with fairly neutral audio reproduction, the Anker SoundCore Liberty Air are the best AirPods alternative for sound quality that we've tested.
+If you're looking for something with fairly neutral audio reproduction, the Anker SoundCore Liberty Air Truly Wireless are the best AirPods alternative for sound quality that we've tested.
 Although they're the predecessor of the Anker SoundCore Liberty Air 2 Truly Wireless, they have a similarly flat-edged stem design that's comfortable and portable.
 They also have a more neutral sound that more discerning listeners may enjoy.

 Right out-of-the-box, they have a balanced sound profile with a touch of extra bass that's thumpy and punchy without being too overwhelming, making them suitable for most audio content.
 Their in-ear design helps them to isolate a decent amount of background noise, even without an active noise cancelling feature.
-They come with four tip sizes so you can find the best fit for your needs.
+They come in four tip sizes so you can find the best fit for your needs.
 Even though they don't have a long continuous battery life, they charge up pretty quickly, and they even have a standby mode to help conserve energy when not in use.

-Unfortunately, although they're cheaper than their successor, they have a barebone design lacking in additional features.
+Unfortunately, although they're cheaper than their successor, they have a barebones design lacking in additional features.
 Their battery only lasts about four hours, and it may not be enough to get you through your day.
 Their microphone has a mediocre performance, producing muffled voices lacking in detail.
 That said, if you're looking for more neutral audio reproduction from your AirPods alternative headphones, these deliver a balanced sound that works for a variety of genres.